ibm-cloud-docs/dns-svcs/cr-update-fwd-rules.md

 Changing the Default rule might cause issues with DNS query resolution in VPCs that have virtual private endpoints, IKS clusters, ROKS clusters, or defined private DNS zones.
 {: important}

-## Updating custom resolver forwarding rules in the UI
+## Updating custom resolver forwarding rules in the console
 {: #ui-cr-fwd-rules-update}
 {: ui}